Holo-Host/holo-auto-installer/CONTRIBUTING.md

 There is a connection made to HBS at the start of the script.
 Please look at `hbs.rs` if you need to communicate with HBS.
 Please make any HBS requests in this file and then expose it to the app.

 ### Zome
 If you are making a zome call.
 Look at `host_zome_calls.rs`.
-Currently there are 2 sell ids setup, `core_happ` and `holofuel`.
-If you want to expand the functionality and add aditional cell ids then please look at `connect` function.
+Currently there are 2 cell ids setup, `core_happ` and `holofuel`.
+If you want to expand the functionality and add additional cell ids then please look at `connect` function.
 All zome calls should be made here and exposed to the other functions